electrode-io/electrode/docs/chapter1/advanced/you-can-view-an-example-bundleanalyzetsv-output-using-the-electrode-boilerplate-code.md

 This is the beginning foundation of the [Electrode Boilerplate](/chapter1/advanced/you-can-view-an-example-bundleanalyzetsv-output-using-the-electrode-boilerplate-code.md).
 You have learned in the [Stand Alone Modules](/chapter1/advanced/stand-alone-modules.md) section that each of the Electrode modules are agnostic and can be used individually to enhance one specific area of your application.
 However, integrated together, you have a supercharged application; one that is capable of handling the complex problems we face at WalmartLabs and reach maximum efficiency and performance.

-This boilerplate includes the [Electrode Generator](/chapter1/quick-start/whats-inside.md) and it also has the following stand alone modules and tools built in for peak optimization out-of-the-box:
+This boilerplate includes the [Electrode Generator](/chapter1/quick-start/whats-inside.md) and it also has the following stand-alone modules and tools built in for peak optimization right out-of-the-box:

 -   [Above the Fold Rendering](/chapter1/advanced/stand-alone-modules/above-the-fold-rendering.md)
 -   [Server Side Render Cache + Profiling](/chapter1/advanced/stand-alone-modules/server-side-render-caching-+-profiling.md)